Jen Lewin

-Life and career
+Personal life

 Lewin grew up in Maui and obtained her BA in Architecture and Computer Aided Design from the University of Colorado Boulder, later obtaining her M.P.S. degree in Interactive Design from Tisch School of the Arts.

 Lewin married Kimbal Musk in 2001, brother of Elon Musk.
 They had two children together.
 They divorced in 2010.
 Lewin married William (Bill) Magnuson in 2015, and currently lives with Bill and their two children in New York City.